exercism/java/exercises/robot-name/.meta/hints.md

-# Robot Name

-Manage robot factory settings.

-When robots come off the factory floor, they have no name.

-The first time you boot them up, a random name is generated in the format of two uppercase letters followed by three digits, such as RX837 or BC811.

-Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you ask, it will respond with a new random name.

-The names must be random: they should not follow a predictable sequence.
-Random names means a risk of collisions.
-Your solution must ensure that every existing robot has a unique name.

-# Java Tips

 Since this exercise has difficulty 5 it doesn't come with any starter implementation.
 This is so that you get to practice creating classes and methods which is an important part of programming in Java.
 It does mean that when you first try to run the tests, they won't compile.